UN secretary-general calls for 'windfall' tax on profits of fossil fuel companies

 “We are playing Russian roulette with the planet.
 We need an exit ramp off the highway to climate hell,” Guterres said, while adding: “The truth is, we have control of the wheel.”

-Guterres called on advanced economies in the Group of 20 countries — which are holding a summit in Brazil next month, and are responsible for about 80% of all emissions — to take the lead.
-He also said that the richest 1% of people on the planet emit as much as two-thirds of all humanity.
+Guterres called on advanced Group of 20 countries — which are holding a summit in Brazil next month and are responsible for about 80% of all emissions — to lead.
+The richest 1% of people on Earth emit as much as two-thirds of all humanity, he said.

 “We cannot accept a future where the rich are protected in air-conditioned bubbles, while the rest of humanity is lashed by lethal weather in unlivable lands,” Guterres said.